Read It…Now.

 An open letter to my fellow patriots

-We have stubbornly refused to unite over what it is that we all really want (Rule of Law under our existing constitutions, as written), while our enemies represent no more than our default state of oppression, slavery, genocide and war.
+We have stubbornly refused to unite over what it is that would serve us best (Rule of Law under our existing constitutions, as written), while our enemies represent no more than humanity’s ancient default state of oppression, slavery, genocide and war.
 They win by our default in disunity.
 We have torn ourselves apart and have nobody to blame but ourselves.
+Our government is a global crime ring, and it’s by our collective free choice, dammit.

 Sigh…